hahnec/color-matcher/README.rst

 Command Line Usage
 ==================

-From the root directory of your downloaded repo, you can type
+From the root directory of your downloaded repo, you can run the tool on the provided test data by

 ``color_matcher -s './test/data/scotland_house.png' -r './test/data/scotland_plain.png'``

-on a UNIX system.
-A windows equivalent command may be
+on a UNIX system where the result is found at ``./test/data/``.
+A windows equivalent of the above command is

 ``color_matcher --src=".\\test\\data\\scotland_house.png" --ref=".\\test\\data\\scotland_plain.png"``